adriandeller/ADGroupMembershipMonitoring/README.md

 If the file does not exist, the script will create one, so the next time it will be able to compare the  membership with this file.

 ### Change History
-Each time a change is detected (Add or Remove an Account (Nested or Not)) a CSV file will be generated with the following name: "DOMAIN_GROUPNAME-ChangesHistory-yyyyMMdd-hhmmss.csv"
+Each time a change is detected (Add or Remove an Account (Nested or Not)) a CSV file will be generated with the following name: "DOMAIN_GROUPNAME-ChangeHistory.csv"

 When generating the HTML Report, the script will add this Change History to the Email (if there is one to add)